Scott Marlowe | Dwarven Thanes

 Stonework represents another pinnacle of dwarven achievement.
 Master stonemasons shape and carve stone with such precision that joints between blocks are nearly invisible, creating structures of incredible durability and beauty.
 The ability to read stone, understanding its grain and weaknesses, allows dwarven masons to work with materials that would defeat surface craftsmen.
 Elaborate facades, towering columns, and intricate carvings demonstrate their ability to blend functionality with artistry, creating structures that are simultaneously practical living spaces and profound artistic statements.

 Gem-cutting has been refined to an art form among certain thanes, particularly Heidelheim.
-Dwarven gem-cutters possess an almost supernatural ability to see the potential within raw stones, understanding intuitively how to cut and polish them to reveal their maximum beauty.
+Dwarven gem-cutters possess an almost supernatural ability to see the potential in raw stones, intuitively understanding how to cut and polish them to reveal their maximum beauty.
 Each gem is selected meticulously and cut with techniques that enhance natural colors and brilliance.
 The jewelry created by dwarven craftsmen serves multiple purposes—as adornment, as symbols of status and achievement, and as family treasures passed down through generations, each piece carrying the stories of those who wore it before.

 Geography and Resources